zoeg21/imitatebot/README.md

 In order to utilize this bot code, in addition to the code mentions above, consumer and access keys must be generated, as explained in [this great how-to](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).

+A method to constantly run this bot is upcoming.

 A future update to this bot will allow the bot to imitate a user as long as the mention has a valid handle in it, rather than requiring the "@imitatebot string @handle..." format.